-After a short break at the Inn we then went out to explore the city.
+After a short break at the Inn, we then went out to explore the city.
 Puerto Princesa as I remembered hasn't really changed that much.
-There are the familiar places I go during high school and college.
+There are the familiar places I go to in high school and college.
 Even my friend said that unlike in Cebu or Manila he felt safer everywhere in Puerto Princesa in spite of the chaotic traffic of mostly tricycles and multicabs.
 I've learned later on that the big busses and trucks were already banned inside the downtown area.
-They have a terminal at the new market just outside the city center.
+They have a terminal at the new market just outside the city centre.
 There are no taxis in the city, but plenty of tricycles that are more or less dented but also cheaper.
 Only the traffic is chaotic, albeit on a smaller scale.

 Puerto Princesa takes pride to be the cleanest and greenest city in the country, and it's rightly so.
-The city center does not have so many attractions, but it has many just outside in the nearby Barangays.
-The crocodile farm is just ca. 20 minutes away and the beautiful butterfly garden is also about along the way.
-We opted out to go to the crocodile farm as what a friend of mine told me that it is not kept in good condition, and the safety is somewhat a bit questionable.
+The city centre does not have so many attractions, but it has many just outside in the nearby Barangays.
+The crocodile farm is only ca. 20 minutes away and the beautiful butterfly garden is also about along the way.
+We opted out to go to the crocodile farm as what a friend of mine told me that it is not kept in excellent condition, and the safety is somewhat a bit questionable.
 Anyhow, it was not a big deal for us since we still have a lot to go to and see.
 One would already need a day to do the island hopping along Honda Bay.
-Most of the tourists go on a day trip to the underground river, but for a real nature lover, I could say that three days would probably the minimum.
+Most of the tourists go on a day trip to the underground river, but for a real nature lover, I could say that three days would probably be the minimum.

 In the evening we met my good friend Daisy who picked us up and brought to a nice restaurant "Ke Nikko" in Barangay San Pedro, where she also personally knows the owner.
 We got introduced and eventually "Nikko" drove us back also to our place.